couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 Couchbase’s mission is to be the data platform that revolutionizes digital innovation.
 To make this possible, Couchbase created the world’s first Engagement Database, built on the most powerful NoSQL technology.

 > The Couchbase Autonomous Operator for Kubernetes enables cloud portability and automates > > operational best practices for deploying and managing the Couchbase Data Platform.
-To optimize integration, we maintain strategic partnerships with enterprise Kubernetes providers, including  GCP MarketPlace Kubernetes applications.
+To optimize integration, we maintain strategic partnerships with enterprise Kubernetes providers, including GCP MarketPlace - Kubernetes applications.
 As a result, we’re the only NoSQL vendor to offer native integration of Kubernetes with the Couchbase Data Platform

+This user guide provides information on deploying the Couchbase Autonomous Operator (and eventually a Couchbase Server Cluster) on the GCP Marketplaces - Kubernetes Applications.

+There are two methods to do this:

+- Through the GCP Marketplace UI (section: Quickly Install via Google Cloud Platform Marketplace)
+- Through the command-line (section: Command-line Instructions)

+Choose the method you deem most appropriate, though there is no harm in attempting both.

-## Acquire License
+## Acquire Licenses

 The Couchbase Autonomous Operator is provided at no charge while in beta.
-However, for Couchbase Server you are required to provide your own [license](https://www.couchbase.com/subscriptions-and-support#pricingForm)
+However, for Couchbase Server you are required to provide your own [licenses](https://www.couchbase.com/subscriptions-and-support#pricingForm).

 ## Quickly Install via Google Cloud Platform Marketplace